PranavHegde99/PranavHegde99/README.md

 ### Hi there,This is Pranav Hegde 👋

-Studing At M.S Ramaiah Institute of Technology,Mattikere(Bangalore,India).
+🔭Studing At M.S Ramaiah Institute of Technology,Mattikere(Bangalore,India).

 I like to buid project based on //My Idea //. and i would like to more on web Appliaction and Android Development.

+ - 🤔Iam looking for an internship and job based on My intrest.

-My Intrested Topics:
+ My Intrested Topics🌱:

--Spirituality and Karma Believer.
+- Spirituality and Karma Believer.

 <!--
 **PranavHegde99/PranavHegde99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.